My trip down the Amazon, from Tri-Frontiera between Colombia, Peru and Brazil had a thrilling start, as these adventures go!

 When it is sunny, the sun is intense, with nothing to shield it.

-Thus, it is life on the boat that becomes the focus.
+Thus, it is the life on the boat that becomes the focus.
 But just like the landscape, the activities don’t deviate much either.

-Swinging in the hammock, dosing off, daydreaming, reading, informing, listening to the music, talking to people hanging next to you (above you/ below you), playing cards, dominoes, or drinking and dancing on the top deck.
+Swinging in the hammock, dosing off, daydreaming, reading, listening to the music, talking to people hanging next to you (above you/ below you), playing cards, dominoes, or drinking and dancing on the top deck.

 Soon, however, given the diversity on the boat, everyone rendered themselves useful.